vlad196/arch-installation-guide/Установка Achlinux.md

 sudo -u vlad mkdir -p /home/vlad/.config && \
 sudo -u vlad bash -c 'cat << _EOF_ > /home/vlad/.config/user-dirs.dirs
 # This file is written by xdg-user-dirs-update
-# If you want to change or add directories, just edit the line you're
+# If you want to change or add directories, just edit the line you are
 # interested in.
 All local changes will be retained on the next run.
 # Format is XDG_xxx_DIR="$HOME/yyy", where yyy is a shell-escaped
 # homedir-relative path, or XDG_xxx_DIR="/yyy", where /yyy is an